The National Disabled Veterans Winter Sports Clinic is the world leader in rehabilitation.

 Build the site into the contact management of choice within the organization.

 Once the content restructure was complete, a mood board was created.
-Since the event largely revolved around winter mountain activities looking through mountain landscapes and typography textures started the design process.
+Since the event largely revolved around winter mountain activities, looking through mountain landscapes and typography textures started the design process.

 With this program being a collaboration between the Veterans Affairs and the Disabled American Veterans, font styles don't match.
 The solution was to pick and choose from each site, so for headings the Bitter font was used which is from the VA site, and Roboto was the choice for the body font which is used on the DAV website.